EmotiBit/EmotiBit_Docs/Getting_Started.md

 > [!TIP]
 > If your firmware installation fails, confirm the following 3 are as expected
 > 1. The ESP32 Drivers are installed as described in the [section above](#2-install-drivers).
 > 2. Ensure you are using a data-capable USB cable.
 Charge-only cables will cause detection failures.
-The cable provided in that bundle is tested to be data capable.
+The cable included in the EmotiBit bundles is tested to be data-capable.
 > 3. Confirm that the HIB switch on the EmotiBit board is set to 'On' (not in HIB).

 <br>